Axect/Peroxide/README.md

 ### 3. Friendly syntax

 Rust is so strange for Numpy, MATLAB, R users.
-Thus, it's harder to learn the more rust libraries.
+Thus, it's harder to learn the more rusty libraries.
 With peroxide, you can do heavy computations with R, Numpy, MATLAB like syntax.

 For example,